Guscosta88/GusCosta_T1A3/README.md

 #### **What does the app do?**

-- It takes a user input with the name of a type of wine and it returns food options and recipes that pair with it.
+- It takes an user input with the name of a type of wine and it returns food options and recipes that pair with it.

 #### **What problem does it solve?**

-- It allows the user to aquire knowledge about the different types of wine and the food that goes with it.
+- It allows the user to aquire knowledge about the different types of wine and the foods that goes with it.

 #### **what is the main goal?**